jimorsm/l2tp-client/README.md

 ===
 [![](https://images.microbadger.com/badges/image/ubergarm/l2tp-ipsec-vpn-client.svg)](https://microbadger.com/images/ubergarm/l2tp-ipsec-vpn-client) [![](https://images.microbadger.com/badges/version/ubergarm/l2tp-ipsec-vpn-client.svg)](https://microbadger.com/images/ubergarm/l2tp-ipsec-vpn-client) [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/ubergarm/l2tp-ipsec-vpn-client/blob/master/LICENSE)

-# wolasss fork changes
+# jimorsm fork changes

-1. libreswan version 3.29 instead of buggy 3.32 (cannot establish connection to some vpns on 3.32 - known bug)
-2. added possibility to run commend after connection is established $VPN_CMD_ON_CONNECTED
+1. automatically chose whether use ipsec or not according to the variable VPN_PSK
+2. add custom route if CUSTOM_ROUTE is setted

-ex. `export VPN_CMD_ON_CONNECTED='ip route add 192.168.42.0/24 dev ppp0'`
+ex. `export CUSTOM_ROUTE='192.168.42.0/24,10.10.0.0/16'`

-3. monitors vpn connection if $VPN_LOCAL_GATEWAY is provided and if ppp interface is not found (sometimes it is not established or connection is lost) it kills this container.
+3. health check, if ppp interface is not found or connection not available (sometimes it is not established or connection is lost) it kills this container.
 (Allowing kubernetes or docker daemon to restart it and hence re-establish connection to the vpn)

-ex. `export VPN_LOCAL_GATEWAY='192.168.42.1'`

 A tiny Alpine based docker image to quickly setup an L2TP over IPsec VPN client w/ PSK.